Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

+The first author proved special cases of Theorems \ref{theorem:classification} and \ref{theorem:moncomp} in the case where $r \notin \{2g-2, g-1\}$, and when $r$ is even, only gave bounds on the number of components (equivalently, the index of $\mathcal{G}({\mathcal H})$ in $\Mod(\Sigma_g)$).
+Furthermore, those results only applied to a restricted family of genera.
+The main difference in our work is that our improvements to the theory of stabilizers of $r$-spin structures yield exact computations for all genera $g \ge 5$ and all $r$.

-Towards this goal, our second main theorem provides explicit finite generating sets for the stabilizer of any $r$--spin structure.
+The containment $\mathcal{G}({\mathcal H}) \le \Mod_g[\phi]$ is relatively clear; see Lemma \ref{lemma:rspinconstant}.
+The core of Theorem \ref{theorem:moncomp} is to show that $\mathcal{G}({\mathcal H})$ {\em surjects} onto $\Mod_g[\phi]$.
+Towards this goal, our final main theorem provides explicit finite generating sets for the stabilizer of any $r$--spin structure.
 In \cite[Theorem 9.5]{Salter_monodromy}, the second author obtained partial results in this direction, but the results there only applied in the setting of $r < g-1$, and were only approximate in the case of $r$ even.

 To state our results, we recall that the set of $r$--spin structures on $\Sigma_g$ is empty unless $r$ divides $2g-2$ (see Remark \ref{remark:rdivideschi}).
 For any $r$--spin structure $\phi$ on a surface of genus $g$, define a {\em lift} of $\phi$ to be any $(2g-2)$--spin structure $\tilde \phi$ such that